Skip to content

 Rubus ursinus 'Wild Treasure'

-(formerly ORUS 1843-3) The wild meets the thornless!
-An incredible find for the backyard gardener.
-Oregon State University researchers have crossed the uniquely delicious flavor of the Cascade Trailing Blackberry with the thornless 'Waldo' variety to make a self fertile selection perfect for your garden.
-Wild Treasure vines are very productive and the fruits are so sweet and delicious they amaze judges and win every tasting panel.
+The wild meets the thornless!
+An incredible find for the backyard gardener -formerly known as ORUS 1843-3.
+Oregon State University researchers have crossed the uniquely delicious flavor of the wild Cascade Trailing Blackberry with the thornless 'Waldo' variety to make a self-fertile selection perfect for your garden.
+Wild Treasure vines are very productive and the fruits are so sweet and intensely delicious they amaze judges and win every tasting panel.

 They average two grams in weight, about 1/3 the size of a Marionberry but more than twice the size of their wild cousins.
-Trellising will keep the thin canes off the ground and make them easier to harvest from.
-USDA Zones 7-9.
+Trellising will keep the trailing, thin canes off the ground and make them easier to harvest from.

 Size: 4" Pot